open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.1/connectors/database/mysql/index.md

     Find more information on [AWS service endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html).

-    - **Profile Name**: A named profile is a collection of settings and credentials that you can apply to a AWS CLI command.
+    - **Profile Name**: A named profile is a collection of settings and credentials that you can apply to an AWS CLI command.
       When you specify a profile to run a command, the settings and credentials are used to run that command.
       Multiple named profiles can be stored in the config and credentials files.